zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 :::tip
 Note 1: It is recommended to mount the business-component component as a subcomponent of vc-viewer, as written in [vue-cesium-demo](https://github.com/zouyaoji/vue-cesium-demo).

-Note 2: If the business-component component is not a sub-component of vc-viewer, vc-viewer may not be initialized yet, and you need to wait for the $vc.viewerCreatePromise state to be fulfilled before you can get the viewer.
+Note 2: If the business-component component is not a sub-component of vc-viewer, vc-viewer may not be initialized yet, and you need to wait for the $vc.creatingPromise state to be fulfilled before you can get the viewer.
 :::

 ## use template